 - This lovely sweetheart neckline pink and gray dirndl is a popular option

-- And this gold/purple dirndl looks great on the people in the reviews
+- And this cream and pink dirndl looks great on the people in the reviews

 - Amazon also has lederhosen for men (though the selection is pretty limited)